- Read More

 Causes and Contributing Factors

-Many patients describe a long period of chronic Achilles tendinitis leading up to a complete rupture.
-Other factors include the use of steroids (oral and injectable), the use of fluoroquinolone antibiotics (Levaquine, Cipro), and advanced age.
+Many patients describe a long period of chronic Achilles tendinitis leading up to a complete rupture of the tendon.
+Other factors that may contribute to a partial or complete rupture of the tendon include the use of steroids (oral and injectable), the use of fluoroquinolone antibiotics (Levaquine, Cipro), smoking and advanced age.

 The differential diagnosis of an Achilles tendon rupture includes: